EpicEric/yazip-motivation/README.md

 ## What?

-__YAZip__ (YAML As Zip) is a serialized data minifier.
+__YAZip__ (YAML As Zip, or Yet Another Zip format) is a serialized data minifier.
 It can turn any JSON or YAML document into much smaller text.
 And the best part: it is also valid YAML!

 ## How?